larryknaebelobsidian/kingdom/Proposition 4. The literal, grammatical interpretation of the Scriptures must (connected with the figurative, tropical, or rhetorical) be observed in order to obtain a correct understanding of this kingdom..md

 > The Jews, as is well known, while to a large degree holding to a literal interpretation (as e.g. in reference to a literal coming and kingdom of the Messiah, etc.), at the time of the First Advent had fallen more and more into a figurative and allegorizing interpretation, which culminated in the speculative Cabala.
 > p.
 48 Vol. 1 Prop.
 4 Obs.
 1 note 1

-> I here once more repeat, what I have so often insisted on, that the Christian should direct his efforts toward understanding the so-called *literal sense of Scripture, which alone is the substance* of faith and of Christian theology, which alone will sustain him in the hour of trouble and temptation, and which will triumph over sin, death, and the gates of hell, to the praise and glory of God.
+> "I here once more repeat, what I have so often insisted on, that the Christian should direct his efforts toward understanding the so-called *literal sense of Scripture, which alone is the substance* of faith and of Christian theology, which alone will sustain him in the hour of trouble and temptation, and which will triumph over sin, death, and the gates of hell, to the praise and glory of God.
 The allegorical sense is usually uncertain, and by no means safe to build our faith upon; for it depends for the most part on human opinion only, on which if a man lean he will find it no better than the Egyptian reed.
-There Origen, Jerome, and similar of the Fathers *are to be avoided, with the whole of that Alexandrian school which abounds in* this species of interpretation.
+There Origen, Jerome, and similar of the Fathers *are to be avoided, with the whole of that Alexandrian school which abounds in* this species of interpretation."
 > -Luther
 > p.
 48-49 Vol. 1 Prop.
 4 Obs.
 1 note 2

-> that golden rule of all sound interpretation which Luther first introduced, namely, that all the sacred books contain but one single meaning
+> "that golden rule of all sound interpretation which Luther first introduced, namely, that all the sacred books contain but one single meaning"
+> -Mosheim (Eccl.
+Hist., vol. 3, p.
+137)
 > p.
 49 Vol. 1 Prop.
 4 Obs.
 1 note 2

 > Unbelievers and semi-believers generally advocate that the construction of the Bible is like that of other books, but refuse (Bauer, etc.) to credit the fact that it is diverse from all other books in the authority and truths that it contains.
 Our entire argument following shows that we hold it to be above and beyond all other books in the unity of supernatural and Divine things embraced.
 > p.
 49 Vol. 1 Prop.
 4 Obs.
 1 note 3

 ### Literal grammatical interpretation is old
 > Let the reader consider that the grammatical interpretation was for ages *the only one* used; and can a reason be given why it should suddenly be abandoned for another?
 > p.
 49 Vol. 1 Prop.
 4 Obs.
 2